mbits-os/tpm/README.md

 TPM consists of three components: builder - one for every platform; server - static HTTP server allowing to get the packages; and client - set of scripts downloading and installing required packages.

+## Prerequisites

+The download of various files is done through `wget` Python module.
+Install it for your Python to pickup

+    sudo pip install wget

+### Mac OS X

+For Mac OS you'll need MacPorts with python, pip and most probably cmake:

+    sudo port install python27 pip27 cmake

 ## Builder

 One python script is used to build a package from a recipe on any supported platform.